 I used dried rice noodles because I had them in my pantry.
-I would like to try the fresh ho fun noodle next time.
+I'd like to try the fresh ho fun noodle next time.
 The dried noodles came in a 14-ounce pack, and I used all of them instead of the 200 grams (7 ounces).
-Seemed like it was better with more noodles per batch because of the amount of oil soy sauce suggested.
+Seemed like it was better with more noodles per batch because of the amount of oil and soy sauce suggested.

 I thought the amount of soy sauce was just on the edge of being too salty.
 That said, I may tweak or leave out the light soy sauce.
 I used Kikkoman (light), Pearl River Bridge Superior Dark Soy Sauce, and Kwong Hung Seng Sauce Sweet Soy.
 I also used Dynasty brand Thai Chile Garlic Paste instead of Sriracha, along with a dash of white pepper.

 I used the option of dried rice noodles for this recipe, buying the widest I could find.
 They were about 1/2 inch wide.
 The author of this recipe is based in the UK, where you can get cockles much more easily than in the US, and you can get them already shelled.
 I opted for frozen cockles from my Asian market, which were still in the shell, but because they were cooked before freezing, the shells opened up easily.
 Even better, these were the actual blood cockles that are traditional for this dish.
-Since the cockles go into the stir-fry at the very end, the fact that they are pre-cooked is not an issue.
-If you are buying cockles in the shell, whether fresh or frozen, you'll need about 500 grams cockles to get the 100 grams meat for this recipe.
-I found a gluten-free lap cheong, so I used it.
-One link was 66 grams.
-I'm really not sure what to recommend as a substitute, because the lap cheong is sweeter than any other sausage I can think of.
-I used a Thai brand of fishcake, as it was the only brand I could find that was gluten-free.
+Since the cockles go into the stir-fry at the very end, the fact that they're pre-cooked isn't an issue.
+If you're buying cockles in the shell, whether fresh or frozen, you'll need about 500 grams of cockles to get the 100 grams meat for this recipe.